psf/community-code-of-conduct/psf-enforcement-procedures.md

 ## Impact

- * *Did this incident occur in a private conversation or in a public space?* Incidents that all community members can see will have more negative impact.
+ * *Did this incident occur in a private conversation or in a public space?* Incidents that all community members can see will have a more negative impact.
  * *Does this behavior negatively impact a marginalized group in our community?* Is the reporter a person from a marginalized group in our community?
 How is the reporter being negatively impacted by the reported person's behavior?
 Are members of the marginalized group likely to disengage with the community if no action was taken on this report?
  * *Does this incident involve a community leader?* Community members often look up to community leaders to set the standard of acceptable behavior.

 ## Risk

- * *Does this incident include sexual harrasment?*
+ * *Does this incident include sexual harassment?*
  * *Does this pose a safety risk?* Does the behavior put a person's physical safety at risk?
 Will this incident severely negatively impact someone's mental health?
  * *Is there a risk of this behavior being repeated?* Does the reported person understand why their behavior was inappropriate?
 Is there an established pattern of behavior from past reports?